 - a.
 Informed by previous initiatives and documents: The strategy takes into account the broad and diverse range of previous activities, initiatives, directions and mandates at the continental level. - b.
-Collaborative/Multi-stakeholder: The AU Commission developed the strategy in collaboration with the UN Economic Commission for Africa, Smart Africa, AUDA-NEPAD, Regional Economic Communities, African Development Bank, Africa Telecommunications Union, Africa Capacity Building Fund, International Telecommunication Union, World Bank and other partner institutions.
+Collaborative/Multi-stakeholder: The AU Commission developed the draft strategy in collaboration with the UN Economic Commission for Africa, Smart Africa, AUDA-NEPAD, Regional Economic Communities, African Development Bank, Africa Telecommunications Union, Africa Capacity Building Fund, International Telecommunication Union, World Bank and other partner institutions.
 In addition, input and consultations with the private sector and civil society were sought.
+AU Member States then validated the draft strategy with amendments.